 The Auronzo hut is accessible by car via private paid road.
 It isn't cheap (30 Euro/car, 45 Euro/campervan) and the control gate, where you can purchase your pass is one kilometer past lake Antorno, on the way to the rifugio.

-To avoid the cost you can catch a bus from either Misurina, the nearby town, or the bus stop directly near lake Antorno, opposite the only building (a hotel) you can find nearby.
+To cut the cost you can catch a bus from either Misurina or Cortina D'Ampezzo, the two nearest towns, or the bus stop directly near lake Antorno, opposite the only building (a hotel) you can find nearby.
 The return trip for a bus costs only 8 Euros and runs regularly throughout the day in the summer season.

 It takes ca 1-1,5 hour to walk from rifugio Auronzo to rifugio Locatelli.